-Parameter #5: Number of TED designs subjected to commercial (fishery dependent) evaluation a) Purpose: This parameter would be used to evaluate the performance of the TED designs move to catch retention testing.
+Parameter #5: Number of TED designs subjected to commercial (fishery dependent) evaluation

 - a) Purpose: This parameter would be used to determine success of project implementation. - b) Method: Document the number of TED designs tested. - c) Timing, Frequency, and Duration: Once, at the end of Activity 3. - d) Sample size: N/A. - e) Sites: Gulf of Mexico.